Yelp/detect-secrets/docs/audit.md

 ### Output

 By default, a table will be displayed which lists secrets that failed the checks.
 There will also be a stats section at the top, and a report text summary at the bottom which contains instructions on how to pass the checks, if any are failing.
-Instructions can be omitted with the `--omit option`.
+Instructions can be omitted with `--omit-instructions`.

-For a pure JSON output, include the `--json` flag.
+For pure JSON output, include the `--json` flag.

 ### Usage